ABOUT US

 COMMITTEE MEMBERS

-Peter Blackall’s family have lived directly opposite the NFB for over 20 years and Peter is a Member of the North Fremantle Primary School Board.
+Co- Chair - Peter Blackall’s family have lived directly opposite the NFB for over 20 years and Peter is a Member of the North Fremantle Primary School Board.
 Peter brings 25 years of local and offshore experience in project delivery including fundraising with Article 25, the World’s largest Architectural NGO.
 Peter has a deep passion for community-led place creation through linking F&B with sport and the arts.

-Julia Jones has been a resident of North Fremantle since 1989.
+Co-Chair - Julia Jones has been a resident of North Fremantle since 1989.
 She has many fond memories of quiz nights, comedy and live music at the North Fremantle Bowling Club and is excited to see the Club invigorated again.
-She is a former board member of North Fremantle Primary School and a member and volunteer of the North Fremantle Social Farm.
+She is a former board member of North Fremantle Primary School board and a member and volunteer of the North Fremantle Social Farm.
 She is the Founding Director of an international online education company and a best-selling author.

-Rob Fittock is a former City of Fremantle Councillor and was involved in the North Fremantle Bowling Club from 2004 to 2015.
-He initiated events including the Dog’s Long Table Brekkie and Eat No Evil food truck on Sunday arvos and was involved in upgrading the kitchen, BBQ alfresco, light towers, CCTV and more.
+Rob was first involved in the North Fremantle Bowling Club from 2004 to 2015.
+During that time he initiated events including the Dog’s Long Table Brekkie and Eat No Evil food truck on Sunday arvos and was involved in upgrading the kitchen, BBQ alfresco, light towers, CCTV and more.
 He worked with groups such as Regis, St Pats, and the RSL to hold events at the Club.
-He is semi-retired, working in architectural drafting & design and construction consultancy.
-Rob and his wife Robyn have dedicated years of volunteer work to our community.

 ADVISORY